-Note: In case feasibility study is a part of DPR services the experience shall be counted in DPR only.
+Note: In case feasibility study is a part of DPR services, the experience shall be counted in DPR only.
+In case bridge is included as part of DPR of highway, the experience will be considered under (1) and (2) both.

-B. Adequacy of approach and methodology (5)